 Yes, you can legally form and file a new Delaware LLC and obtain a Federal Tax ID Number from the IRS, regardless of whether or not you have an SSN or ITIN.

-Forming an LLC in Delaware does not require documentation.
+There is no documentation required to form an LLC in Delaware.
 The only information required, whether you are a United States citizen or not, is:

 For additional information, read What You Need to Form an LLC in Delaware.

-No, the bank account does not have to be opened in Delaware; it can be opened anywhere in the world.
+No, a Delaware bank account is not a Delaware LLC requirement; it can be opened anywhere in the world.
 Typically, to open a U.S. business bank account, bankers require a copy of the Certificate of Formation, the Federal Tax ID Number and a member or manager from the LLC to appear in person.

 For further details, read Banking Clarification.